sunil3590/sshdd/README.md

 ### TODO
 * Ensure the profiler does not read files out of RAM from the second time a file is accessed
-* Add mapping of file ID to physical path in SSHDD
-* Implement file access book keeping in SSHDD
 * Implement file allocation strategy
-* Remove hard coding of numbers
+* Remove hard coding of any numbers
 * Add locking mechanism

 ### Dependencies